Battle of Dunbar (1650): English conquest

 A breakthrough was made when English forces, commanded by Lambert, managed to land in Fife and, on 20 July, capture Inverkeithing.
 This allowed the English army to threaten both Stirling and Perth, while Leslie's men, faced with impending total defeat, started to desert in great numbers.
 Confident that he would be able to defeat what remained of the Scottish forces, Cromwell, by now returned to health, deliberately left the path from Stirling to England undefended.
 Charles II and Leslie, presented with little other option if they were not to surrender, went south on 31 July in a desperate bid to raise Royalist support in England.
 By this time they had only around 12,000 men, who were very short of firearms.
 They attempted to muster what Royalist support they could on their march through England, but little was forthcoming.

 With Leslie and the army gone, Scotland was exposed to the English forces: the Scottish government, now in Perth, surrendered to Cromwell two days after Charles and Leslie left Stirling.
 Cromwell and Lambert then went south, to shadow the Scottish army, leaving Monck to mop up what little resistance remained.
 By the end of August, Monck had captured Stirling, Alyth and St Andrews.
 Dundee, the last significant Scottish stronghold, fell on 1 September.

 Cromwell and his forces overtook the Scottish army at Worcester and on 3 September 1651 utterly defeated them.
 Leslie, along with most of the Royalist commanders, was captured; he was imprisoned in the Tower of London and would remain there until the 1660 Restoration.
 Charles II himself managed to escape the field.
 The historian Barry Coward wrote "It was a divided enemy that Cromwell fought after Dunbar and decisively defeated at Worcester, exactly a year after Dunbar."
 The Scottish Covenanter government was abolished and the English commanders imposed military rule.

 Dunbar medal

-Parliament had a medal struck for the combatants, in gold for officers and silver for men.
+Parliament struck the Dunbar Medal for the combatants, in gold for officers and silver for men.
 It has been claimed to be the first campaign medal to be granted to all ranks of an army and was worn by a cord or chain around the neck.
 Thomas Simon was dispatched to Edinburgh to create the Lord General's likeness.
 The medal shows a profile head of Cromwell and the army's battle cry on the day, "The Lord of Hosts" and on the other face a view of Parliament.